-- Distributing intellectual property or proprietary information to third parties without proper authorization. - Using intellectual property or proprietary information for nonbusiness related matters, or without proper authorization. - Copying, distributing or modifying thirdparty copyrighted materials, documents or computer programs without permission. - Taking intellectual property or proprietary information with you if you leave the company. - Q: I have a personal social media site that I use to blog about things happening in the community, of which DT Midstream is a part.
+- Distributing intellectual property or proprietary information to third parties without proper authorization. - Using intellectual property or proprietary information for nonbusiness related matters, or without proper authorization. - Copying, distributing or modifying third-party copyrighted materials, documents or computer programs without permission.

+Taking intellectual property or proprietary information with you if you leave the company.

+Q: I have a personal social media site that I use to blog about things happening in the community, of which DT Midstream is a part.
 I want to display our company logo on my site.
-Is the use of the logo permitted? - A: No. All logos representing DT Midstream may only be used on official company sites, documents or sponsorships. - Q: I often give presentations at conferences sponsored by professional organizations to which I belong.
+Is the use of the logo permitted?

+A: No. All logos representing DT Midstream may only be used on official company sites, documents, or sponsorships.

+Q: I often give presentations at conferences sponsored by professional organizations to which I belong.
 Should I be concerned about proprietary information?
-How should I approach this? - A: You should be sensitive about DT Midstream information you plan to share.
-Review it with your leader and check to see if Corporate Communications wants to review the presentation.
+How should I approach this?

+A: You should be sensitive about DT Midstream information you plan to share.
+Review it with your leader and seek their approval prior to presenting.
 While knowledge sharing is encouraged, if the information is confidential, or if it could be used by others in securing a business advantage over DT Midstream, the information should not be shared.